Pronunciation of 'Benzodiazepine'

 English (United States)

-A class of psychoactive drugs used primarily for treating anxiety, insomnia, seizures, and muscle spasms.
+A class of psychoactive drugs used primarily for treating anxiety, insomnia, and seizures.